gglnx/private-buddypress/readme.txt

 == Frequently Asked Questions ==

-= Can I exclude the homepage or the registration from protection =
+= Can I exclude the homepage, the registration or blog pages from protection =

 Yes, you can define the excludes on the settings page unter `Settings -> Privacy`.